 Uncertainty over the economy and financial markets has many people concerned about their financial futures.
 For friends, relatives and colleagues who may find this information helpful, please feel free to share with them.
 Remember, for those who could benefit we offer a complimentary, no obligation “Second Opinion” that can offer an objective financial review.
 Keep us in mind for those who may be seeking a wealth management firm like ours—one that delivers services according to the needs and perspectives of its clients.

-Variable annuities are long-term investment alternatives designed for retirement purposes.
+Variable annuities are long-term investment alternatives designed for retirement purposes and are subject to market fluctuations and investment risk.
 Withdrawals of taxable amounts are subject to income tax and, if made prior to age 59-1/2, may be subject to a 10% federal tax penalty.
 Early withdrawals may be subject to withdrawal charges.
 Partial withdrawals may also reduce benefits available under the contract as well as the amount available upon a full surrender.
 An investment in variable annuities involves risk, including possible loss of principal.
 The contracts, when redeemed, may be worth more or less than the original investment.

 The Income/Benefit bases do not guarantee a cash or account value, cannot be taken as a lump sum, and do not guarantee a minimum return for any portfolio.